gradle/gradle/subprojects/docs/src/docs/release/notes.md

 - Similarly, after building a project, version-specific cache directories in `PROJECT_DIR/.gradle/<gradle-version>/` are checked periodically (at most every 24 hours) for whether they are still in use.
 They are deleted if they haven't been used for 7 days.
 - Shared versioned cache directories in `GRADLE_USER_HOME/caches/` (e.g. `jars-*`) are checked periodically (at most every 24 hours) for whether they are still in use.
 If there's no Gradle version that still uses them, they are deleted.
 - Files in shared caches used by the current Gradle version in `GRADLE_USER_HOME/caches/` (e.g. `jars-3` or `modules-2`) are checked periodically (at most every 24 hours) for when they were last accessed.
 Depending on whether the file can be recreated locally or would have to be downloaded from a remote repository again, it will be deleted after 7 or 30 days of not being accessed, respectively.

+### Use SNAPSHOT plugin versions with the `plugins {}` block

+Starting with this release, it is now possible to use SNAPSHOT plugin versions in the `plugins {}` and `pluginManagement {}` blocks.
+For example:

+    plugins {
+        id 'org.springframework.boot' version '2.0.0.BUILD-SNAPSHOT'
+    }

+### Nested included builds

+Composite builds is a feature that allows a Gradle build to 'include' another build and conveniently use its outputs locally rather than via a binary repository.
+This makes some common workflows more convenient, such as working on multiple source repositories at the same time to implement a cross-cutting feature.
+In previous releases, it was not possible for a Gradle build to include another build that also includes other builds, which limits the usefulness of this feature for these workflows.
+In this Gradle release, a build can now include another build that also includes other builds.
+In other words, composite builds can now be nested.

+There are a number of limitations to be aware of.
+These will be improved in later Gradle releases:

+- A `buildSrc` build cannot include other builds, such as a shared plugin build.
+- The root project of each build must have a unique name.

 ### Authorization for Maven repositories with custom HTTP headers